GoogleCloudPlatform/oozie-to-airflow/README.md

 The Shell example can be run as:

-`python o2a.py -i examples/spark -o output/spark`
+`o2a -i examples/spark -o output/spark`

 Make sure to first copy `/examples/spark/configuration.template.properties`, rename it as `configuration.properties` and fill in with configuration data.